-The convenient location provides quick access to Valley freeways, the airport and a short drive to some of the Valley’s best shopping & restaurants.
 This historic district is not to be confused with Country Club Park Historic District.

 To live in Country Club Manor Historic District is to be a part of The Phoenix Country Club.
 Surrounding the club are private estates.
 These luxurious homes in Country Club Manor range from 3,000 to 10,000 square feet with prices from $500,000 to over $3,000,000.

 Nestled among the busy streets of central Phoenix and a welcoming oasis in the desert, the Phoenix Country Club provides a sanctuary and oasis for its homeowners, members and guests year-round.
 Established in 1899, and having hosted the Phoenix Open for 50 years, the historic ambiance is pervasive throughout captured by photos of the varying faces of the Club and its surroundings, the golfing greats and legends and community leaders including Arizona’s beloved Bob and Barry Goldwater.

 A recent remodel has retained the historic aspects of the Club, melding them with the best the 21st Century has to offer.

 That was the vision of the members for the new Phoenix Country Club when it was relocated to its present location many decades ago.
 Little did they know then that their dreams would come to fruition and that the Club would become the preeminent country club in Phoenix.
 Senator Barry Goldwater was one of the members who had great influence on the Club early on and saw it grow and prosper until he passed away a few years ago.